Consult profiles of native Italian speakers and contact the tutor that fits your needs (prices, qualifications, reviews, home or online lessons)

 From cooking to learning German, Chicago has vast resources to aid your new skills.
 But traditional classrooms might not work for everyone.
 Set schedules do not offer any flexibility for people constantly on the move and self-guided study at home can sometimes not give you the motivation to keep consistency.

 Hiring a private tutor or cooking instructor might offer better solutions for those looking for a more flexible option of learning.
 With virtual learning being at the forefront it has never been easier to log on and start learning from the convenience of your kitchen or the comfort of your couch.

 Online communities like Superprof makes looking for a tutor simple.
 With Superprof’s intensive database of over thousands of tutors worldwide, it has never been easier to learn a new skill.
 Its reliable internal search engine can find local instructors or virtual tutors in any country.
 Skills range from language and math to personal gym trainers and cooking instructors.
 The best part is that you can test run a class with zero commitment so that you are sure you’ve picked the best instructor that matched best with your learning style.
 Classes range from as little as $10/hr and are always pay as go, which allows for little upfront costs at either end.

-The average price of German lessons in Chicago is $35.
+The rate of German lessons per hour in Chicago is roughly $28.

 97% of our teachers will offer the 1st hour of the lesson free.
 This is a good occasion to discuss what you hope to achieve from your private lessons.